nguyendinh1987/docker_desktop_with_fluxbox/README.md

 > You can change password by openning /apps/Dockerfile and replace 1234 by your own password.

 ## References
-Content of entrypoint.sh is learn and copy from internet and international dicussion community.
+Content of entrypoint.sh is learned and copied from internet and international dicussion community.
 Thanks for sharing.